School and Community Programs

 The services our School and Community Programs offer include:

 Classroom-level services to facilitate productive learning environments for all students:

 - K-12 skill-building curriculum to support resilience and promote mental health and wellness

 School-wide resources to promote wellness and improve mental health literacy:

-Evidence-based small group interventions for students requiring intensive support:
+Evidence-based treatment for students requiring intensive support:

-- Group treatment for students exposed to trauma
+- Treatment for students exposed to trauma

 - Treatment for students with behavior or attention difficulties

 - Treatment for students experiencing depression or mood symptoms

 - Reading remediation for students struggling with early reading skills